chrplr/PCBS/slides/lecture7.md

 ===============================

-It keeps track of the history of a project, by keeping cached copies of the previous versions of files.
+Git keeps track of the history of a project, by keeping cached copies of the previous versions of files.

 The basic idea is very simple: to create *immutable snapshots* of the project at any given step.